What Is The Difference Between An Electron And A Proton

 Conclusion

 Understanding the differences between electrons and protons is fundamental to grasping the nature of matter and the forces that govern the universe.
-Electrons, with their negative charge and small mass, orbit the nucleus and are crucial for chemical bonding.
-Protons, with their positive charge and significantly larger mass, reside in the nucleus and define the element's identity.
+Now, Electrons, with their negative charge and small mass, orbit the nucleus and are crucial for chemical bonding.
+Plus, Protons, with their positive charge and significantly larger mass, reside in the nucleus and define the element's identity.
 These two particles, along with neutrons, form the building blocks of all atoms and molecules.